 When should I start paying for the building Insurance?

 Because the buyer is liable for the risk, you should start paying the building insurance as soon as the exchange of contract has happened.
-This will insure that the insurance will cover your building in case damage occurs between the contract exchange and the completion.
+This will ensure that the insurance will cover your building in case damage occurs between the contract exchange and the completion.